amitkp57/mars/testing_report.md

 #### Tests
 I have tested on windows and all tests passed.
-However if you are running on unix, you need to change 'python' to suitable python version e.g. 'python3'
+However if you are running on unix, you need to change 'python' to suitable python version e.g. 'python3' in 'test\test_utils.py'.

     def start(self, sleep=0):
         self.startup_sequence = ["python",